 When To Visit The Western Wall?

 Western Wall plaza is always open.
-But if you want to have a special experience, I would suggest visiting the site during one of the occasions mentioned in this section.
+But if you want to have a memorable experience, I would suggest visiting the site during one of the occasions mentioned in this section.

 In the following photo, you can see the movement and dancing of the people.